catenarytransit/catenary-backend/src/routing_common/notes.md

 # Routing Hierarchy

-We follow the hierarchy approach given by Bast et al. in Transfer Patterns:
+We follow the hierarchy approach given by Bast et al. in Transfer Patterns[1]:

 1. **Local Route**: Within a single partition (chunk), a simple local query is used to find the short path from source to destination, if no hub stations (central transfer points) are detected.
 2. **Global Route**: Computed only between high-frequency stations (for example, a central station in a city or otherwise often-visted node) and simple query-rechable distances.